Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Rest-Frame UV Luminosity Function at z>12

 \subsection{Caveats}

-Of course, with only eight objects at these extreme distances and depths, there are important caveats to consider about the LF measurement.
-First, these objects are photometric candidates, and despite the closer spacing of the medium bands and our care in selection, we consider it possible that some might be lower redshift interlopers.
+Of course, with only nine objects at these extreme distances and depths, there are important caveats to consider about the LF measurement.
+First, most of our objects are photometric candidates, and despite the closer spacing of the medium bands and our care in selection, we consider it possible that some might be lower redshift interlopers.
 A Lyman-$\alpha$ break at $z=14$ falls at the same wavelength as a Balmer break around $z\approx4$.
 We stress that false positives would likely have a redshift distribution that falls less slowly than the true Lyman-$\alpha$ break population, so a population of false positives will typically cause the LF to appear to evolve more shallowly at extreme redshifts.

-Spectroscopic confirmations are therefore of high utility.
-We note that two of the eight galaxies in our Main Sample, 13731 ($z_a=12.9$) and 55733 ($z_a=14.6$), along with the auxiliary candidate 183348 ($z_a=14.4$), are included in the designs for the program 1287 JADES/NIRSpec multi-object spectroscopy, currently planned for January 2024.
-This will yield 55 hr of spectroscopic exposure, hopefully revealing definitive redshifts for all three.
+However, the success of our selection method in providing a photometric redshift for 183348 of $z=14.32$ that was confirmed by Carniani et al. (submitted) provides some evidence that our highest redshift candidates could bear out.

-We find it notable that all three candidates at $z>13.5$ have some imperfection in their cases, as discussed in \S~\ref{sec:sample}.
-To explore the sensitivity to the possibility the highest redshift candidates are not {\it{bona fide}}, we consider the impact on the LF estimate if we drop the two candidates at $z>14$.
-Removing these candidates makes the inferred evolution of the LF notably steeper, which we show through the UV luminosity density evolution in Figure \ref{fig:uvdensity} where the light jade region and gray line report the marginalized 16-84\% credibility interval and median $\rho_{UV}$, respectively.
+Since the remaining candidates at $z>13.5$ have some imperfection in their cases, as discussed in \S~\ref{sec:sample}, and to illustrate the relative impact of the highest-redshift objects on our inferences, we consider the impact on the LF estimate if we were to ignore the $z>14$ objects.
+Removing these objects makes the inferred evolution of the LF notably steeper, which we show through the UV luminosity density evolution in Figure \ref{fig:uvdensity} where the light jade region and gray line report the marginalized 16-84\% credibility interval and median $\rho_{UV}$, respectively.
 Since the fiducial model assumes an evolution $\phi_\star^l(z)$ that has a log-linear dependence on redshift, the $\rho_{UV}$ inferred by the model beyond the redshift of our observed sample can in principle be artificially inflated by the inferred trend at $z\sim12-14$.
-Instead, when removing the $z>14$ candidates we allow for a more rapid decline if warranted by the data, given by
+Instead, when removing the $z>14$ objects, we explore a more rapid decline given by